Bananas (film): Development

 According to an interview in the notes of the film's DVD release, Allen said that there is absolutely no blood in the film (even during executions) because he wanted to keep the light comedic tone of the film intact.

 Allen and Lasser had been married from 1966 to 1970 and were divorced at the time the film was made.

 The verdict in Mellish's legal case is portrayed as the headline story of a Roger Grimsby newscast.
 Included in the scene is a parody television advertisement for New Testament cigarettes with a Catholic priest (Dan Frazer) promoting the fictitious brand while performing the sacrament of the Eucharist.
 The movie received a C (condemned) classification from the National Catholic Office for Motion Pictures because of the spoof.

-Title
+Original title

+The film was originally titled El Weirdo.
+The film's screenwriters Woody Allen and Mickey Rose wrote the first 40 pages of the film under the title El Weirdo and submitted it to a producer who rejected it.
+In the year 1971, a different producer released the completed film under a new title, Bananas.

+Theatrical title

 The title is a pun, "bananas" being slang for "crazy", as well as being a reference to the phrase "banana republic" describing the film's setting.
 When Allen was asked why the film was called Bananas, his reply was, "Because there are no bananas in it."
 Some writers have made the connection between this and The Cocoanuts, the first film by the Marx Brothers, by whom Allen was heavily influenced at the time, and which featured no coconuts.